lachatak/scalalearn/sparkscalaz/README.md

 ## Spark with Scalaz ##
 Recently I have had a little spare time to play around with [Spark](https://spark.apache.org/).
 It promisses not less than a 100x faster computation than Hadoop MapReduce.
-I used to play with Spark, Akka, Camel setup within my [camel-spark](https://github.com/lachatak/camel-spark) project but now I wanted to use it together with Scalaz.
+I used to play with Spark, Akka, Camel setup within my [camel-spark](https://github.com/lachatak/camel-spark) project but thanks to some initial brainstorm with [Kristof](https://twitter.com/kjozsa) now I wanted to use it again but now with Scalaz.

-I am runnig a **Dev challenges** program with [Mate](http://tindaloscode.blogspot.co.uk/) at Gamesys to form a developer community and promote continous learning.
+I am runnig a **Dev Challenges** program with [Mate](http://tindaloscode.blogspot.co.uk/) at ***Gamesys*** to form a developer community and promote continous learning.
 The first challenge was about a big data aggregator application.
 The description can be found [here](https://github.com/lachatak/dev-challenges/blob/master/bigdataaggregator/CHALLENGE.md).
 The spark solution in this repository is a bit simplified version of my original solution and provides a good context to practice Scalaz and Scala concepts like **Reader** or **State** monad.

-There are two solutions here.
+There are two solutions in this project.
 - Spark with Scalaz' **Reader** monad. **Reader** monad is used as a kind of dependency injection solution.
 I believe this is a typical problem where you could harness its features.
 - Spark with Scalaz' **ReaderWriterState** monad.
-I use this monad for multiple purposes. **Reader** monad provides a frame for dependency injection, **Writer** helps to eliminate side effects of logging messages meanwhile **State** stores temporary results during the prcession.
+I use this monad for multiple purposes. **Reader** monad provides a frame for dependency injection, **Writer** helps to eliminate side effects of logging messages meanwhile **State** stores temporary results during the process flow.

 I won't explain the first solution as it is part of the second one.
+You could explore it [here](https://github.com/lachatak/scalalearn/blob/master/sparkscalaz/src/main/scala/org/kaloz/SparkReader.scala).
 So let's turn our intention to the **ReaderWriterState** monad and it goodiness.

 ### The Problem ###
 You would like to use Spark for a distributed computation.
-I simple and working solution for the requirements:
+A simple and working solution for the challenge requirements would be something like this:
 ```scala
   def process(targetCurrency: String) = {
     val sc = new SparkContext(new SparkConf().setAppName("challenge").setMaster("local[8]"))